Levvine/CS-170/README.md

 Dependencies: Java Development Kit 1.8.0, AppletViewer (Included)

 ## Preface
-This project idea was inspired by and developed shortly after the release ofthe popular mobile game *Fire Emblem Heroes* by Nintendo.
+This project idea was inspired by and developed shortly after the release of the popular mobile game *Fire Emblem Heroes* by Nintendo.

 ## Usage Guide
 On Windows, simply download the Final Project folder and execute *run.bat* to demo the project.